 Unfortunately, some post-accident actions might endanger a truck crash victim’s ability to collect a fair financial award—even before they’ve filed their insurance claim or lawsuit.
 Here are some of the most common case-damaging mistakes victims can make:

-• Apologizing or accepting blame for the accident
+- Apologizing or accepting blame for the accident

-• Delaying seeking medical attention
+- Delaying seeking medical attention

-• Accepting an insurance settlement at the scene
+- Accepting an insurance settlement at the scene

-• Waiting too long to notify the insurance company of the accident
+- Waiting too long to notify the insurance company of the accident

-• Proving a recorded statement to the insurance company
+- Proving a recorded statement to the insurance company

-• Waiting too long to consult an attorney
+- Waiting too long to consult an attorney

-• Signing legal papers or accepting settlement offers without consulting an attorney
+- Signing legal papers or accepting settlement offers without consulting an attorney

 Hurt in a Georgia Truck Accident?
 Our Knowledgeable Truck Accident Attorneys Can Help

-The skilled personal injury attorneys with Van Sant Law can help Georgia truck crash victims understand their legal rights and options, and fight for the financial recovery they deserve.
+The skilled personal injury attorneys with Van Sant Law could help Georgia truck crash victims understand their legal rights and options, and fight for the financial recovery they deserve.
 If you were hurt in a truck accident that wasn’t your fault, contact us today to schedule a free initial consultation.